Comey pleads not guilty as lawyers signal intent to argue Trump foe's case is politically motivated

 What the indictment says

 The two-count indictment alleges that Comey misled the Senate Judiciary Committee on Sept.
-30, 2020 when he was asked whether he had authorized any associate to serve as an anonymous source to the news media related to investigations of either Trump or 2016 Democratic presidential nominee Hillary Clinton.
+30, 2020, when he was asked whether he had authorized any associate to serve as an anonymous source to the news media related to investigations of either Trump or 2016 Democratic presidential nominee Hillary Clinton.
+Comey replied that he stood by earlier testimony that he had not given such authorization.

 Comey has denied any wrongdoing and has said he's looking forward to a trial, which the judge set for Jan.
 5, though that date will be subject to change.